ginger-society/docs/docs/ginger-book/visual-snapshots.md

 It might surprise you how easy it is - less than 10 lines of code!
 GingerBook exports a static [meta.json](./meta) file that lists all your stories and their parameters.
 We can use this file to generate our tests. _Note: Terms snapshots and screenshots are used interchangeably._

 Check the [working example](https://github.com/tajo/ladle/tree/main/e2e/playwright) right away.
-There is a more detailed walkthrough in the form of [blog post](/blog/visual-snapshots).

 ## Playwright